Zohair-coder/drexel-scraper/README.md

 #### PostgreSQL

 To add the data to a PostgreSQL database, make sure the [PostgreSQL](https://www.postgresql.org/download/) server is installed and running in the background.
 Check the settings in the db_config.py file.
+It is recommended that you set the necessary environment variables listed in the file, but if not it will use the defaults for Postgres.
+You can follow [this](https://phoenixnap.com/kb/windows-set-environment-variable) guide for Windows, and [this](https://phoenixnap.com/kb/set-environment-variable-mac) guide for MacOS to set environment variables.
 Install the psycopg2 package:

 ```bash
 pip3 install  psycopg2-binary